michaeltyson/TPKeyboardAvoiding/README.md

 It should work with basically any setup, either a UITableView-based interface, or one consisting of views placed manually.

+It also automatically hooks up "Next" buttons on the keyboard to switch through the text fields.

 Usage
 -----